What Makes a Good Trailer Sailer?

 If your vehicle has significant towing limits then the rule of thumb is to go smaller.
 Yet, a smaller boat is not always about cabin space compromise – taking a couple of popular older model boats as an example, a Swift 18 offers more internal accommodation and, at 690kg, weighs over 300kg less than a Cornish Shrimper 19 at over 1 Tonne.
 Sticking to older boats for the moment but going up in size, the unsinkable Etap 22i might fit the bill for those with limited towing capacity, coming in at under 1 Tonne.
 If you're very limited by towing weight you could also consider a trailerable trimaran like the Astus 20.5 - these little boats have telescopic floats so fold up to a road legal 2.5m.
 The lightest (Resin Infusion) version of the Astus 20.5 only weighs 470kg - so light your trailer does not even need brakes!

 If you do want to trailer sail a bigger boat with a modestly-sized towing vehicle, then there are several options available to you.
-Consider water-ballasted boats like the Macgregor 26C, the Catalina 250 or the Hunter Legend 240 or 260.
+Lighter build boats like the Sportina 700 weighs only 1.25t - so, a 23 footer which weighs about the same as 21' boats manufactured by Beneteau and Jeanneau.
+Even better, the roomy BTC22 weighs less than a Shrimper 19!
+Consider also water-ballasted boats like the Macgregor 26C, the Catalina 250 or the Hunter Legend 240 or 260.
 These American trailer sailers are typically cavernous inside and around one third of their weight is water ballast, which can be jettisoned before trailing away.
 Without the ballast the Macgregor weighs in at only 1.1 Tonnes – a 26 footer which can be towed by a reasonably sized family car!

 3. I want a trailer boat with great sailing characteristics